WHO WE ARE

 CMI is a partner with the Ministry for Foreign Affairs of Finland, and works closely with key international and regional organisations.
-With around 70 staff members, CMI contributes to peace in the world’s most challenging areas, in the Middle East and North Africa, Sub-Saharan Africa and Eurasia.
+With around 80 staff members, CMI contributes to peace in the world’s most challenging areas, in the Middle East and North Africa, Sub-Saharan Africa, Eurasia and Asia.

 We place a strong emphasis on ensuring that women have active roles in conflict management and peace processes.
 At CMI, we are also deeply committed to quality assurance, and work on developing our internal processes so as to meet the required standards and the public demand for results and impact.
 CMI has offices in Helsinki and in Brussels, a presence in selected countries, and is represented in the United States by the American Friends of CMI.

 The starting point for all of CMI’s work is human dignity, which rests on the legacy of CMI founder Martti Ahtisaari’s lifelong work in peace mediation.
 A sustainable solution to any conflict must include measures for ensuring the dignity of all those affected.